 LIANZA COMMUNITY CONTESTABLE FUND

-We are very excited to announce the creation of a central fund administered for the benefit of LIANZA members.
+A central contestable fund was created in July 2019 and is administered for the benefit of LIANZA members.
 Our goal is to provide equitable access to funding and to support LIANZA community initiatives.

 HOW HAS THE FUND BEEN ESTABLISHED?